Best Self-custody spend Crypto Cards 2026

 Which self-custody card has the highest cashback?

-COCA Elite offers up to 8% cashback in USDC, but requires holding 30,000 COCA tokens.
-Without token holdings, ether.fi Core at 3% flat cashback with no staking requirement is the highest guaranteed rate.
+COCA Elite offers up to 8% cashback in USDC, but requires staking 30,000 COCA tokens (locked during membership, 30-day cooldown to unstake).
+Without token staking, ether.fi Core at 3% flat cashback with no staking requirement is the highest guaranteed rate.
 Gnosis Pay reaches 5% but requires holding 100+ GNO plus an OG NFT.

 Are self-custodial cards available in the United States?